 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂

 🧐 Is it Ethical to Create a Guide to Red Sand Beach?

-As travel guides, our responsibility is in providing accurate, detailed information so that readers understand the rules and risks and can make informed choices.
+As travel guides, our responsibility is to provide accurate, detailed information so that readers understand the rules and risks and can make informed choices.

-Please respect the island, the locals, and the rescue workers by carefully reading this guide and practicing due caution if you decided to visit.
+Please respect the island, the locals, and the rescue workers by carefully reading this guide and practicing due caution if you decide to visit.

-🏖 About Kaihalulu Red Sand Beach Beach: Overview
+🏖 Overview of Kaihalulu Red Sand Beach Beach

 Before getting into the rest of this guide, please read the bullet points below highlighting some crucial details you should be aware of:

 - The hike to Red Sand Beach should only be attempted by experienced, able-bodied hikers.
 No children or individuals with mobility or balance issues should attempt this hike.

 - Do not attempt the hike during or following heavy rainfall.
 The trail can quickly deteriorate and is very slippery, even when dry.